Shameless season 1

 The first season of Shameless, an American comedy-drama television series based on the British series of the same name by Paul Abbott, premiered on January 9, 2011, at Sunday 10:00 p.m.
 EST on the Showtime television network.
 Executive producers are John Wells, Paul Abbott and Andrew Stearn, with producer Michael Hissrich.
 The season concluded after 12 episodes on March 27, 2011.
-The show's season premiere was watched by 982,000 viewers, making it the network's biggest turnout for a series premiere since Dead Like Me in 2003.
+The show's season premiere was watched by 982,000 viewers, making it the network's biggest turnout for a series premier since Dead Like Me in 2003.
 The episode airing January 30, "Casey Casden", received 1.45 million total viewers, making Shameless the best performing first-year drama on Showtime.
 The season finale scored 1.16 million viewers.